rdubois-crypto/Stark4337/README.md

 # Stark4337
-A solidity optimized implementation of the Starknet curve for Starknet EVM bridging
+A solidity optimized implementation of the Starknet curve UserOp for Starknet EVM bridging